Breckenridge chef Christy Rost shares Olympics-inspired recipes

 Preheat a large Dutch oven over medium heat; add 1 tablespoon oil and enough of the meat to form a single layer in the pot.
-Brown the meat 2 to 3 minutes without stirring, and then turn the meat and brown it on the other side.
-Transfer it to a large bowl, add the remaining oil to the pot, and cook the remaining meat in batches, transferring it to the bowl as it browns.
+Brown the meat two to three minutes without stirring, and then turn the meat and brown it on the other side.
+Transfer it to a large bowl, add the remaining oil to the pot and cook the remaining meat in batches, transferring it to the bowl as it browns.
 The meat should still be pink inside.

-Add onion and carrots to the Dutch oven, and cook 3 minutes, stirring often until they begin to caramelize and form brown bits on the bottom of the pot and the onion begins to soften.
+Add onion and carrots to the Dutch oven, and cook three minutes, stirring often until they begin to caramelize from the brown bits on the bottom of the pot and the onion begins to soften.
 Add garlic, and cook 1 minute more, stirring often.